Willow St and 13th Ave

 OUR PROPOSAL: 2915-2925 WILLOW STREET & 816-860 WEST 13TH AVENUE

-PC Urban, together with Francl Architecture, has applied to the City of Vancouver to rezone the properties at 2915 Willow Street, 2925 Willow Street, as well as 816-860 West 13th Avenue under the City of Vancouver’s Broadway Plan (adopted in 2022) to deliver two residential rental towers comprising of 354 secured rental homes, inclusive of 71 below market rental homes.
-The eastern tower will feature a 2-storey, 24-hour, 10,500 sq ft childcare facility for approximately 100 children, with spaces for children aged 0-3 (24 space program) and 3-5 (25 space program), as well as overnight care.
+PC Urban, together with Francl Architecture, has applied to amend their approved CD-1 Zoning with the City of Vancouver to to deliver two residential rental towers comprising of workforce housing for Vancouver Coastal Health staff withing 507 secured rental homes.
+The eastern tower will feature a 2-storey, 24-hour, 11,000 sq ft childcare facility for approximately 100 children, with spaces for children aged 0-3 (24 space program) and 3-5 (25 space program), as well as overnight care.

 The proposal aims to contribute to the Broadway Plan objectives of creating much needed rental housing stock in an emerging neighborhood hub, while adhering to the allowable building form.